 The first decade in the new Millenium

-Dr. Michael Gimbrone, the first Ramzi S. Cotran Professor of Pathology, began his tenure as the chairman in 2002.
+Dr. Michael Gimbrone, the first Ramzi S. Cotran Professor of Pathology, began his tenure as the chairman on April 1, 2001 and served until March 1, 2012.
 Dr. Gimbrone is a world-renowned researcher in vascular biology and leads an active center for vascular biology program.
 Under Dr. Gimbrone's guidance, the clinical laboratories and blood bank services became part of a unified department.
 A new surgical pathology information system went live in 2004.
 Center for Molecular Oncologic Pathology (CMOP), a joint venture with Dana Farber Cancer Center dedicated to translational research, was formed in 2007.
 A new Center for Advanced Molecular Diagnostics (CAMD) opened in May of 2008 in the Carl J. and Ruth Shapiro building and brought together cytogenetics and molecular diagnostics under one state-of-the-art laboratory.
 Laboratory automation for the Clinical Chemistry was brought on-line in 2009 and hematology followed in 2011.
 The long-time home of the BWH pathology, the second and the third floors of the Amory building, underwent a multi-million dollars total renovation and re-design during Dr. Gimbrone's tenure.
 In 2012, the inauguration of the Ramzi Cotran conference room completed this multi-year process.

 Present and the future